alizia0321/Visual-Studio-Web-Project-with-Angular-5/README.md

               From: &lt;script type="text/javascript" src="inline.bundle.js"&gt;&lt;/script>
               To:   &lt;script type="text/javascript" src="../dist/inline.bundle.js"&gt;&lt;/script>
-              Note: Without the .. in front of the /dist/ to get ../dist, Visual Studio would show the index page as having warning messages for all of the includes that the bundle file could not be found referencing the path as &lt;project name&gt;/src/dist/&lt;type&gt;bundle.js
+              Note: Without the .. in front of the /dist/ to get ../dist, Visual Studio would show the index page as having warning messages for all of the includes, warning that the bundle file could not be found referencing the path as &lt;project name&gt;/src/dist/&lt;type&gt;bundle.js.
+The path would still work when running the application from the browser, this was just an issue within the VS IDE.

     ^ Launch the Chrome Browser from Visual Studio to verify the Angular Application displays